 The new Fundamental Review of the Trading Book (FRTB) regulation seeks to bring greater consistency in capital treatment and less variation between banks, specific markets, and products.
 The scope of the regulation cuts across Rates, Credit, FX, Equity, and Commodity asset classes.

-When the FRTB regulation is implemented at the end of 2019, the shortcomings of Basel 2.5 revisions from 2009 will be addressed and accounted for.
+When the FRTB regulation is implemented in January 2022, the shortcomings of Basel 2.5 revisions from 2009 will be addressed and accounted for.
 However, firms implementing IMA must run their models in advance for a year and receive approval from regulators.
 Therefore, from an FRTB implementation perspective, mid-2020 becomes a key deadline and there are some requirements that are phased in from January 2022 to January 2027.

 In November 2016, the European Commission released proposals for CRR2, which implements the FRTB regulation in Europe.
 The proposal includes a number of amendments to the original BCBS requirements and in particular is likely to result in a delayed implementation vs. BCBS deadlines.
 It proposes an initial three-year phase-in period during which a haircut will be applied to the minimum capital requirements.
 Though this buys time for firms, it does increase the risk that the regulation will not be implemented uniformly globally.

 Non-Modellable Risk Factors